orbeon/orbeon-forms-doc/contributors/test-plan.md

 - Enable the flat view option, adding:

     ```xml
     <property
         as="xs:boolean"
         name="oxf.fr.persistence.oracle.create-flat-view"
         value="true"/>

     <property
         as="xs:boolean"
         name="oxf.fr.persistence.db2.create-flat-view"
         value="true"/>

     <property
         as="xs:string"
         name="oxf.fr.persistence.provider.oracle.*.*"
         value="oracle"/>

     <property
         as="xs:string"
         name="oxf.fr.persistence.provider.db2.*.*"
         value="db2"/>
     ```
 - Remove existing view if any: `drop view orbeon_f_db2_a ;`
-- Create a new form from [this source](https://gist.github.com/avernet/ff343c6a5e6c3be077d2), which has the sections and controls named as in the table in the [[flat view documentation|Form-Runner-~-Persistence-~-Flat-View]]
+- Create a new form from [this source](https://gist.github.com/avernet/ff343c6a5e6c3be077d2), which has the sections and controls named as in the table in the [flat view documentation](FIXME Form-Runner-~-Persistence-~-Flat-View)
   - rename app name to `oracle` or `db2` depending
   - publish, check that a view with the appropriate column names is created.